cherrycl/edgex-taf/docs/run-tests-on-local.md

 git clone https://github.com/edgexfoundry/edgex-taf.git
 ```

+`Run tests either edgeX-taf-common Container or python comman`

 ### Using The edgeX-taf-common Container To Run Testing
+---
 ####  Variables configuration
 Export the following variables that depend on running environment
 ```